 Not only is Fistral beach a favourite surf spot among world-renowned surfers, but with British holidaymakers too.

-Its own international Surfing Centre and huge selection of scrumptious cafes and facilities, it’s no wonder that Fistral Beach is not only the third best beach in the region, but the number one thing to do Newquay!
+Its own International Surfing Centre and a huge selection of scrumptious cafes and facilities, it’s no wonder that Fistral Beach is not only the third best beach in the region but the number one thing to do Newquay!

 “What a brilliant place- surfers paradise!
 Children loved it!
 Beautiful place and will definitely return one day.
 The beach was well monitored by the coastguards and safe for paddling.
 Lovely walks from the beach and places to eat and drink and shop all overlooking the sea.
 We purchased a small tent which came in handy for our granddaughter to keep her in the shade whilst asleep and also for using when it rained!
 Really recommend a visit here!
 Superb place :)” – Heather B, TripAdvisor